Online slot regulation in Australia: What's important to know?

 Foreign operators licensed in jurisdictions like:

-- Curacao (Curaçao eGaming),
+- Curaçao (Curaçao eGaming),

 - Malta (MGA),

-- United Kingdom (UKGC),
+- UK (UKGC),

 - Gibraltar, etc.